-In January 2024, we crawled the homepages of 303 law firm websites across 25 of America's fastest-growing mid-size cities and analyzed every form element on each page.
-We looked at field counts, field types, required field validation, CAPTCHA usage, practice area routing, and submit button text.
-The results reveal a landscape of missed opportunities.
+In January 2024 we crawled the homepages of 303 law firm websites across 25 of America's high-growth, mid-size cities and analyzed every form element on each page.
+We recorded field counts, field types, required-field validation, CAPTCHA use, practice area routing, and submit button text.
+What the data describes is a landscape of missed opportunities, most of them inexpensive to correct.

 Methodology

-We used automated browser crawling (Puppeteer) to load the homepage of each law firm website and extract all <form> elements from the rendered DOM.
-For each form, we cataloged:
+We used automated browser crawling (Puppeteer) to load the homepage of each firm and extract every <form> element from the rendered DOM.
+For each form we cataloged the following.

-- Field types: Whether the form includes phone (tel input or phone-labeled field), email, and message (textarea) fields.
+- Field types: whether the form includes phone (a tel input or phone-labeled field), email, and message (textarea) fields.

-- Required fields: Count of fields with the HTML
+- Required fields: the count of fields carrying the HTML

-Sites with multiple forms (e.g., a search bar plus a contact form) had each form analyzed independently.
-When we report percentages for field types, CAPTCHA, and other per-form metrics, we use the primary contact/intake form -- defined as the form with the highest visible field count.
+Sites with more than one form, for example a search bar alongside a contact form, had each form analyzed independently.
+Where we report per-form percentages for field types, CAPTCHA, and the like, we use the primary contact or intake form, defined as the form with the highest visible field count.

 How long are law firm intake forms?
 The data shows a clear preference for brevity.
-Over 70% of forms have six or fewer visible fields, and the single most common range is 4 to 6 fields.
-Only 5.1% of forms ask for 11 or more pieces of information on the homepage.
+More than 70 percent of forms have six or fewer visible fields, and the single most common range is four to six fields.
+Only 5.1 percent of forms ask for 11 or more pieces of information on the homepage.

 |---|---|---|

-The sweet spot appears to be 4 to 6 fields.
-This aligns with broader conversion rate optimization research: enough fields to qualify a lead (name, email, phone, message) without creating friction that drives visitors away.
-Firms with 1 to 3 fields are optimizing aggressively for conversion volume, while those with 7 or more may be trying to pre-qualify leads before the first phone call.
+The sweet spot appears to be four to six fields, which aligns with broader conversion rate optimization research: enough fields to qualify a lead (name, email, phone, message) without the friction that drives visitors away.
+Firms with one to three fields are optimizing aggressively for conversion volume, while those with seven or more are likely trying to pre-qualify leads before the first call.

-Which contact channels do law firm forms actually collect?
-Email edges out phone as the most requested piece of information, but the gap is narrow.
+Which contact channels do these forms actually collect?
+Email edges out phone as the most requested field, but the gap is narrow.
 More surprising is how many forms skip one or both entirely.

 |---|---|---|